Lord Jagannath Rath Yatra 2021 begins: Know more about Chariot Festival, History and Significance

 - The three deities are placed in the aunt's place the Gundicha Temple for a span of 9 days.
-Later, they are back to their home.
-The return journey of the three deities is termed as 'Bahuda Yatra'.
+Later, they are back at their home.
+The return journey of the three deities is termed 'Bahuda Yatra'.

 - In the evening when deities reached the Jagannath temple wait outside the temple.

 - On the next day, the idols are adorned with new clothes like babies and the ritual is known as Suna Vesa.

 - After this day, the deities are placed again into the sanctum sanctorum, marking an end to the Rath Yatra of Jagannath Puri.

 The word Jagannath is made up of two words Jaga which means Universe and Nath means Lord which is ‘Lord of Universe’.
 In fact, Lord Jagannath is considered one of the reincarnations of avatars of Lord Vishnu.
 Every year, the Rath Yatra is celebrated by the devotees.
 Idols are taken out on a chariot and the three chariots are pulled by the devotees through the streets of Puri to the Gundicha temple a few kilometres away.
 There is a belief that pulling the chariots of their God during the procession is a way of engaging in the pure devotion of the Lord and it also destroys the sins which might be committed either knowingly or unknowingly.